angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ```

 In this case, whenever `selectedBook` changes, the `amount` input resets to `1`.
-This pattern is useful in forms where we want fields to return to a default state when certain inputs change.
+This pattern is useful in forms where we want fields to reset to a default state when certain inputs change.

 ## Advanced Scenarios for LinkedSignal

 ### Nested State Management

 Suppose you have nested data such as book properties (`title` and `rating`), and we want these fields to reset when a different `book` is selected.
-Here’s how we could manage this with `linkedSignal`:
+Here’s how we could manage this with `linkedSignal()`:

 ```typescript
 import { Component, input, linkedSignal } from '@angular/core';